Pullusb/GP_refine_strokes/README.md

 **straighten**
 Two buttons
 One keep only first and last point so in-between point information like thickness are lost
-The other straighten the point and you can affect influence. shift+click to reset infuence to 100% ctrl+click for homogen pressure
+The other straighten the point and you can affect influence.
+`Shift + Click` to reset infuence to 100%
+`Ctrl + Click` for homogen pressure
 ![straighten](https://github.com/Pullusb/images_repo/raw/master/GPR_straight_influence.gif)

 **to Circle**
 Tranform into average circle
-shift+click to reset infuence to 100%
+`Shift + Click` to reset infuence to 100%
-ctrl+click for homogen pressure
+`Ctrl + Click` for homogen pressure

 **polygonize**
 Like the straighten above but by splitting on angles between point, user can manage angle tolerance.
 ![polygonize](https://github.com/Pullusb/images_repo/raw/master/GPR_polygonise.gif)

 ### Thickness and opacity